ucbext/cs900/student-setup.md

   - Add your name to the `name.md` file in the top level root of the repository
   - Commit the addition and push the change to GitHub
   - This is how I know who the repository belongs to
-- Download and install the [VSCode](https://code.visualstudio.com) IDE (Integrated Development Environment)
-- Install the [Bazel](https://bazel.build) plugin for the VSCode IDE
-- Load your assignment repository in your IDE and ensure you can compile and run programs and tests
-- Note: you are not required to use VSCode or even an IDE.
-You may use whatever tools you prefer using.
-However, VSCode is the supported IDE for this class.
-If you venture off on your own, you will be responsible for ensuring your environment works and runs programs properly.